 - 1 small bunch cilantro, coarsely chopped

 - Preheat the oven to 400ºF.
-Rub a small amount of olive oil over a rimmed sheetpan.
+Rub a small amount of olive oil over a rimmed sheet pan.
 Throw the squash slices onto the sheet pan, drizzle with the 3 tablespoons of olive oil, and season generously with salt — squash can handle it.
 (For a full sheet pan, I use 2 teaspoons of kosher salt.)
 Arrange the slices into a single layer.
-Place pan in oven on middle rack and cook for 20 to 25 minutes, checking after 15 minutes—pick one up to check.
-Roast until the underside of the squash slices is evenly browned, then stick pan under the broiler for 3 to 4 minutes or until the top is evenly golden—keep an eye on it the entire time.
+Place pan in the oven on the middle rack and cook for 15 minutes.
+Pick one up to check.
+Continue roasting until the undersides of the squash slices are evenly browned, then stick the pan under the broiler for 3 to 4 minutes or until the top is evenly golden—keep an eye on it the entire time.
 Remove pan from the oven and set aside.

 - Meanwhile, place the sliced shallot and jalapeño in a small bowl.
 Juice half of the lime over top.
 Season with a pinch of salt.
 Let it macerate while the squash roasts.